trebisky/stm32f103/README.md

 The above work was done in 2017, I am beginning new work in 2023, focusing on learning about low level USB

-1. usb_tiny - echo server using the TinyUSB library
+1. usb2 - a copy of usb1 with new fixes  --P